SquirrelEnjoyer23/PCBProjectV3/README.md

 # PCBProjectV3
 Version 3 of the PCB
-This PCB is a owl shaped pcb that has two lights for eys!
+This PCB is a owl shaped pcb that has two lights for eyes!

 ![image](https://github.com/user-attachments/assets/f2729600-b4ae-4028-ae36-929caf9dbd33)